djeentonic24/image-to-rgb565/README.md

 # Image to RGB565 C-Array Converter

-A simple GUI tool to convert images to RGB565 format C arrays for embedded displays (LCD, TFT, etc.).
+**Convert images to RGB565 C-arrays for embedded LCD/TFT displays**

+> One-click image converter for ST7789 SPI displays (and other displays in future).
+Testet with LVGL on STM32.
+> Tested on an ST7789 SPI, 240х240 display.

 ## Features